induane/asinine-website/topics/articles/editorial/article_13.rst

-If you were stripped free of the baggage of your life, clean down to the deepest parts of your soul so that you were once again as naive as a child, you find would pieces of yourself that are currently missing or hidden.
+If you were stripped free of the baggage of your life, clean down to the deepest parts of your soul so that you were once again as naive as a child, you would find missing or hidden pieces of yourself.
 We bury or kill aspects of ourselves because we're small and scared and sensitive.
 We surround ourself with our own constructions designed to protect this piece of ourselves.
 Forts go up.
 Walls.
 Abstractions.
 Intellectualizations.
 Rationalizations.
 They attempt to protect the soft parts of our flank.
 Each unkindness the world brought us is baked into a new brick for our fortifications.
 Sometimes we are hurt so deeply that we are unable to remove the blade, leaving a vulnerability which no fortification can protect.

 When we stare out from our own fortifications we don't see the pure version of anyone.
 We see *their* facades and forts and the blades they couldn't remove